Brain scans may reveal who will benefit from common antidepressant

 Summary

-This study aims to find brain patterns that can predict whether a person with major depression will respond well to the antidepressant sertraline (Zoloft).
-Researchers will use fMRI and EEG brain scans to measure brain activity and connections in 50 adults with chronic or recurrent depression.
-Participants will take sertraline for 8 weeks, and their symptom changes will be compared to their brain scan results to identify predictive biomarkers.
+This study aims to find brain-based markers that can predict how individuals with major depression will respond to the antidepressant sertraline (Zoloft).
+Researchers will use fMRI and EEG brain scans to measure brain activity and connections before treatment.
+Fifty adults with chronic or recurrent depression will take sertraline for 8 weeks, and their symptom changes will be linked to their brain scan patterns.
+The goal is to personalize depression treatment by identifying which patients are most likely to benefit from this medication.

 Disclaimer